 Even if you have an efficient internal IT department, the easiest way to strengthen its foundation, minimize IT disasters, and keep productivity flowing is with the help of a managed service provider like Ntiva.

 Outsourcing doesn’t necessarily mean you have to hand over the reins and give up all control of your IT infrastructure.
 One of the best ways to manage your IT needs is through co-managed IT, which partners your internal IT department with an outside company that specializes in IT infrastructure services.

 You also have the option to outsource all of your needs, which is what a lot of small businesses that don’t have a legit IT department choose to do.
-Whether you’re looking for a co-managed solution or you prefer to let outsourced IT professionals handle it, Ntiva can help you to build your infrastructure, and better yet, we can help you to manage it.
+Whether you’re looking for a co-managed infrastructure management solution or you prefer to let outsourced IT professionals handle it, Ntiva can help you to build your infrastructure, and better yet, we can help you to manage it.